Alpha07/swarm/README.md

 ./swarm --url='http://localhost/dvwa/login.php' --user-file='usernames.txt' --pass-file='passwords.txt' --verbose --threads=1
 ```
 ##Using Hive to Develop New Tools
 Hive makes developing new bruteforcing tools a breeze!
-The following is an example of an FTP bruteforcer
+The following is an example of a FTP bruteforcer
 ```python
 from hive import Hive
 from ftplib import FTP